njord-rs/njord/README.md

 - If you need to paste code or include a stack trace, use Markdown. ``` escapes before and after your text.

 - If possible, try to create a test case or project that replicates the problem and attach it to the issue.

+## Contributing

+Before contributing, please read the [contribution](https://github.com/njord-rs/njord/blob/master/CONTRIBUTING.md) guide for useful information how to get started with Njord as well as what should be included when submitting a contribution to the project.

 ## Contributors